sheldonhull/sheldonhull.hugo/content/notes/development/tooling/precommit.md

 ## The Frameworks

 - [GitHub - evilmartians/lefthook: Fast and powerful Git hooks manager for any type of projects.](https://github.com/evilmartians/lefthook/) is a newer project based in Go.
-- [pre-commit](https://pre-commit.com/) is python based, very mature and supported.
+- [pre-commit](https://pre-commit.com/) is python-based, very mature and supported.

 ## Precommit